Theoretical Foundations of Conformal Prediction: Conditioning on the test point features

 \section{Conditioning on the test point features}

 Next we turn to the problem of conditioning on the test features $X_{n+1}$, rather than the training data.
 We call this `test-conditional coverage', meaning coverage conditional on the test \emph{feature} $X_{n+1}$ only, as is common in the literature.
-In its strongest possible version, achieving test-conditional coverage would require that our construction of the prediction sets satisfies the following property: for any distribution $P$ on $\cX\times\cY$,
+In its strongest possible version, achieving test-conditional coverage would require that our construction of the prediction sets satisfies the following property: for data drawn i.i.d.\ from any distribution,

 holds almost surely.
 (In particular, a guarantee of this type would ensure that we avoid the problem of uneven coverage illustrated in Figure~\ref{fig:conditional-coverage}.)

 In this section, we will explore this version of the test-conditional coverage property, and will study its challenges.
 Afterward, in later sections, we will examine relaxations of the property.